Chris-Craft Corporation: Murray Chris-Craft

 In the face of declining sales due to the recession of the late 1970s and early 1980s, Chris-Craft Industries sold its boat division to George Dale Murray and a small group of investors that included Dick Genth, F. Lee Bailey, and Walt Schumacher in 1981.
 Chris-Craft Industries retained the Chris-Craft trademark and licensed it to Murray.
-Chris-Craft Industries was subsequently acquired by News Corporation in 2000 for its television subsidiaries.
+Chris-Craft Industries was subsequently acquired by News Corporation in 2000 for its television subsidiary BHC Communications.

 In fulfilling a commitment to return to powerboat racing, in 1984 Murray Chris-Craft developed the new 300 Chris-Cat, a racing catamaran powered by twin 400 or 420 horsepower high performance power plants and was added to its 1984 sport boat fleet.
 The boat went on to set new speed records in its class that year and in years to come.
 Murray believed that a racing program would benefit the company to develop safe, performance watercraft for its customers.

 In addition to developing the Chris-Cat models for racing, Murray Chris-Craft also raced its deep-v, offshore Stinger models.
 Most notably, a 1984 Chris-Craft 312 won the Golden Gate to Spruce Goose race sponsored by Powerboat Magazine in 1984.

 In 1984, Chris-Craft worked out a deal with Michael Mann Productions to have its 39-foot Stinger 390X featured on their new television show, Miami Vice.
 Five Stinger 390Xs were supplied to the show for filming of the premiere and first-season episodes.
 The show became a hit, and the placement of the Stingers on the show produced increased sales at Chris-Craft.